Dragoon helmet

-A dragoon helmet was an ornate style of metal combat helmet featuring a tall crest; they were initially used by dragoons, but later by other types of heavy cavalry and some other military units.
+A dragoon helmet is an ornate style of metal combat helmet featuring a tall crest; they were initially used by dragoons, but later by other types of heavy cavalry and some other military units.
 Originating in France in the second half of the 18th century, it was widely imitated by other European armies and was last used in combat in 1914.
-Some military units continue to wear this style of helmet for parades and other ceremonial duties.
+Some military units continue to wear this style of helmet for parades and other ceremonial duties and responsibilities for that particular people.

 History

 18th century European dragoon cavalry generally wore tricorn hats, but in 1762, the French Army introduced a new uniform for their dragoon regiments, featuring a crested helmet, loosely based on classical Ancient Greek and Roman styles.
 It was made of steel with a brass crest and featured an imitation panther fur "turban" and a long black horsehair mane or plume.
-One distinctive example of this kind of headgear used to be the Tarleton helmet.
+One distinctive example of this kind of headgear is the Tarleton helmet.
 By the end of the century, it had developed a taller, more elegant shape and a removable feather plume at the side, which was only worn on parade.
 The dragoon helmet was also adopted by the French cuirassier regiments which were first formed in 1803, and by French engineers.
 In 1812, the French engineer corps became responsible for the Paris fire brigade, the Sapeurs-pompiers, who also adopted the dragoon helmet; this was later copied and adapted by other European fire services, including the London Fire Brigade who introduced the crested Merryweather helmet in 1868 following a visit to Paris by Captain Sir Eyre Massey Shaw.

 In 1798, the Imperial and Royal Austrian Army introduced a crested helmet for nearly all their troops; it was made of leather with metal fittings and had a woollen "comb" instead of the French mane.
 A taller version of this helmet was adopted by the dragoon regiments of the Imperial Russian Army in 1803, replacing a bicorn hat.
 British dragoons and dragoon guards adopted a helmet of the Austrian style in 1812, but quickly replaced the woollen comb (known as a "roach" in British service) with a horsehair mane; the Household Cavalry however, followed the opposite path, first adopting horsehair but rapidly replacing it with a woollen comb.